-A faith site is eligible for Steps to Health programming if the site is documented to serve generally low-income people, where at least 50% of people have gross incomes at or below 185% of the Federal Poverty Line.
+A faith site is eligible for Steps to Health programming if the site is documented to serve generally limited resource people, where at least 50% of people have gross incomes at or below 185% of the Federal Poverty Line.

 How to determine eligibility: